This post may include affiliate links.

 With two ravenous kids, strawberries are so popular around here that they’re practically considered a food group.
 We eat them right off the plant; we make strawberry freezer jam, strawberry popsicles, strawberry lemonade, strawberry fruit leather, strawberry shortcake…you get the picture.

-From my years of experience growing and eating strawberries: here are my best tips for growing strawberries in your garden.
+From my years of experience growing and eating strawberries: here’s how to grow amazing strawberries in your garden, this year and every year.

 Strawberry Varieties

-There are three main varieties of strawberries: everbearing (also called day-neutral), June-bearing (also called short-day), and alpine.
+There are three main varieties of strawberries: everbearing, June-bearing, and alpine.

-Some alpine strawberries are white or cream colored, and have a more tropical flavor than the traditional strawberry.
-Some kids love this and some think it’s weird, so be prepared!
+Alpine strawberries fruit all summer long, and can be white or cream colored, like the Alpine Yellow Wonder strawberry.
+Most have a more tropical flavor than the traditional strawberry–some folks love this and some think it’s weird, so be prepared!

 Sun, Water, Soil for Growing Strawberries